What is pityriasis alba?

 Pityriasis alba is common worldwide with a prevalence in children of around 5%.

-- It mainly affects children and adolescents aged 3 to 16 years, but may also arise in older and younger people
+- Pityriasis alba mainly affects children and adolescents aged 3 to 16 years, but can occur in older and younger people.

 - It affects boys and girls equally.

-- It is more prominent, and may also be more prevalent, in dark skin compared to white skin.
+- The hypopigmentation of pityriasis alba is more prominent, and the condition perhaps more common, in dark skin compared to white skin.

 What causes pityriasis alba?